AdobeDocs/experience-platform.en/help/query-service/sql/alter-table.md

 ---
 # Use the ALTER TABLE Command to Set an Identity or a Primary Identity

 Adobe Experience Platform Query Service has added new constraints for the `ALTER TABLE` command that allows you to mark dataset columns as either primary or secondary identities.
 This feature can be used to ensure that flagged fields are consistent with data privacy requirements.
-With this command, you can add new columns to existing tables, while simultaneously adding and deleting constraints for both primary and secondary IDs table columns directly through SQL.
+With this command you can mark columns as an identity or primary identity, and add or delete constraints for both primary and secondary identity table columns directly through SQL.

 ## Getting started